 Let’s check out the Coen Brothers remake of the 1969 classic True Grit.
-Like many others I was shocked at this choice by the brothers as it seemed entirely disconnected to everything else they’ve ever done.
+Like many others I was shocked at this choice by the brothers as it seemed entirely disconnected from everything else they’ve ever done.
 However, I am a fan of the original and it’s my main connection with the super-stardom aura that was John Wayne.

 Thankfully the original was done in true Hollywood fashion and that meant that they strayed often enough from the original book the film is based on to give this truer version some room to breathe.